themodernlife/themodernlife.github.io/_posts/2014-08-04-serlialization-validation-in-play-and-spark.md

 Do you think of yourself as a web developer?
 Or maybe you're more into building backend, low-latency systems.
 Map/reduce much?
 As engineers, we often overspecialize and lose out on opportunities to apply creative solutions from other domains to the problem at hand.

-Recently I had the opportunity to revisit some work we had done on a front-end API using the Play web framework and apply it to solving the problem of creating type safe data pipelines that are resilient in the face of invalid records.
+Recently I had the opportunity to revisit some work we had done on a front-end API using the [Play web framework](http://www.playframework.com/) and apply it to solving the problem of creating type safe data pipelines that are resilient in the face of invalid records.

 Whether your data is big or small, garbage in is garbage out
 -------------------------------------------------------------

 MediaMath processes TBs of online user behavior and advertising data every day.
-We strive to create systmes that ensure each integrity but it's inevitable that with these many machines (100s in 7 datacenters), legacy systems  data some bad records slip in from time to time, especially if the data in question is coming from clients or partners.

-Often this happens when you try to process user-submitted data such as User-agnet strings or metadata entered via autoamted systesm.
-Unfortunately this is the real world and datasets often contain unformatted columns or strings, such as user-agent, that are all too easy to bust up a naive format like TSV.
-It's often the case that changing to a more robust data transfer format like Avro or Protocol Buffers is not feasible so you're stuck with TSV.
+It's inevitable that with hundreds of machines spread across multiple datacenters, legacy systems and partner provided APIs we receive bad data or invalid records from time to time.
+Systems built around file formats like CSV or TSV are especially susceptible to encoding errors that can cause headaches for downstream processing systems.

 So what are your options?